by Lee Rickwood

 Particularly for videographers, the new program includes special features and functions, not the least of which is its ability to correct pixel aspect ratio for non-square pixels, those extracted or captured from digital video sources.

-As such, some tried and true Photoshop tips need updating or revising for the latest version:
+As such, some tried and true Photoshop for video tips need updating or revising for the latest version:

 Creating an Image for Video Use